tmarkec/row_to_grow/README.md

   - products page is fully responsive to allow equal spacing between products regardless of screen width
   - each product consists of an image, title, price, category & rating, special fields are displayed for the superuser which will all be covered in features: "admin"
   - pagination is created to display only 8 products per page
+  - products from 'deals' category have 2 prices displayed original and discounted price

 - Product detail page:
     - single product is displayed on a page with additional information and various option for the user such as a description of the product, an option to pick sizes, quantity and 'add to bag' button